-Moving abroad
+Moving Abroad

 • to expand their professional network internationally

-• to expand their professional knowledge
+• to expand their knowledge of the profession

 • to discover other uses and skills